 Take a Swing at Nighttime Golf

-Mission Bay Golf Course at the north end of Mission Bay is the only golf course in San Diego that offers night lighting.
+Mission Bay Golf Course at the north end of Mission Bay, in the community of Pacific Beach, is the only golf course in San Diego with night lighting.
 It’s an 18-hole executive course and practice center where Tiger Woods once won a Junior World title.

 Perched on 46 acres, the course has 14 par-three holes and four par-four holes.
 The practice center includes putting greens, chipping greens, sand traps, and a driving range.
-Course tee times are from 6:45 a.m. to 8 p.m., and course lights go out at 9:45 p.m. (check times before you go).
+Course tee times are from Tee times are from 6:30 a.m. until 1 hour and 30 minutes before sunset.
+When Night Golf is available, course lights go out at 9:30 p.m. (check times before you go).

 Charter a Duffy Electric Boat

 Sun Cruiser Duffy electric boats are a great way to explore Mission Bay without a boat motor’s noise or the need for a boating license.
-Their fleet of new boats (none older than 2014) is ready to be rented if you want to captain your boat.
+Duffy of San Diego’s fleet of new boats (none older than 2014) and can be rented if you want to captain your boat.

 Or, check for discounts on Groupon.